pkt4/t-rep/README-for demo-Unity.md

 // Optionally, set the delegates for the supported events:
 // ads available, ads NOT available, video playing, video finished, video closed
 // This enables you to customize the user experience according to the needs of your app
-// OnAdsAvailableAction is called when there are ads available and will be invoked after a call to ShowVideo() or PreloadVideo() videoPlayer.onAdsAvailableAction = () =&gt;
+// onAdsAvailableAction is called when there are ads available and will be invoked after a call to ShowVideo() videoPlayer.onAdsAvailableAction = () =&gt;
 {
 };
-// OnAdsNotAvailableAction is called when there are no ads available and it will be invoked after a call to ShowVideo() or PreloadVideo() videoPlayer.onAdsNotAvailableAction = () =&gt;
+// onAdsNotAvailableAction is called when there are no ads available and it will be invoked after a call to ShowVideo() videoPlayer.onAdsNotAvailableAction = () =&gt;
 {
 };
-// OnVideoPlayingAction is called when the video starts playing videoPlayer.onVideoPlayingAction = () =&gt;
+// onVideoPlayingAction is called when the video starts playing videoPlayer.onVideoPlayingAction = () =&gt;
 {
 };
-// OnVideoFinishedAction is called when the video has finished playing.
+// onVideoFinishedAction is called when the video has finished playing.
 // This means that the user watched the whole video and it is a good place to give a reward if you want to incentivize the action. videoPlayer.onVideoFinishedAction = () =&gt;
 {
 };
-// OnVideoClosedAction is called when the user closes the Video Ad before it has finished videoPlayer.onVideoClosedAction = () =&gt;
+// onVideoClosedAction is called when the user closes the Video Ad before it has finished videoPlayer.onVideoClosedAction = () =&gt;
 {
 };